Inference Gateway CLI

 Protected Paths

-.git/- Git repository data*.env- Environment filesnode_modules/- Dependencies- Custom paths via sandbox configuration
+.git/- Repository data*.env- Environment files.infer/- Configuration directory- Custom paths via sandbox config

 Enable safety confirmations: